2 Pak intruders killed along IB in Rajasthan | Law-Order

 2 Pak intruders killed along IB in Rajasthan

-The BSF killed two Pakistani nationals trying to sneak into India through the International Border in Rajasthan's Sriganganagar district early Wednesday, an official said.
-The Border Security Force recovered a gun and an undisclosed amount of heroin from the intruders after the incident in Gajsinghpur sector around 1 am, said District Collector Rajan Dushyant.
+The BSF killed two Pakistani nationals trying to sneak into India through the International Border in Rajasthan's Sri Ganganagar sector in the early hours of Wednesday, an official said.
+The Border Security Force recovered two pistols, Pakistani currency and eight kg heroin, among other things, from the intruders after the incident, they said.

-BSF sources said the soldiers challenged two people coming from Pakistan who were moving towards the International Border, but they tried to escape by entering the Indian side.
-BSF personnel fired on them, killing them on the spot, they said.
+Early this morning, two persons were seen approaching the fencing near Khyaliwala border post in Sri Ganganagar sector, Deputy Inspector General, Rajasthan Frontier, Madan Singh Rathore said.
+"The guards on patrol challenged them and asked them to return.
+They did not heed the warning and the patrol party fired at them," he said, adding that both the intruders were killed in the firing.

-The incident has been reported to Pakistan but no one has come to take the bodies..
+The BSF recovered two pistols, some live cartridges and magazines, eight packets containing one kg heroin each, a night vision device and Pakistani currency worth Rs 13,000 from the intruders.
+On the basis of an identity card recovered from one of the intruders, he has been identified as Shahbaz Ali, Rathore said, adding that the other hasn't been identified yet.

 - READ MORE ON: